michelson/lazy_google_analytics/README.md

 # LazyGoogleAnalytics

-Lazy google analytics for the lazy programmer. it´s an abstraction around google-analytics-client gem.
+Lazy google analytics it´s an abstraction around google-analytics-client gem, to make server to server api calls.

 ## Motivation

-google-analytics-client gem is a very powerfull tool to access the api resources on google. but for me it was not very straightforward , so i come around with a simple way to implement it. thats all.
+google-analytics-client gem is a very powerfull tool to access the api resources on google. but for me it was not very straightforward, so I come around with a simple way to implement it. that's all.

 Hope you like it.

 ## Installation